quackcoast/chimp-4/about.md

 # About & Methodology

-Information about how Brainy Baboone's rating and the project are determined.
+Information about how Brainy Baboon's rating and the project are determined.

 ---